eddyystop/feathers-an-introduction/step-by-step/generators/service.md

 #### - auth.populateUser()

-Add the user item to the information given to each hook.
+Add the user item to the information passed to each hook.

 #### - auth.restrictToAuthenticated()